-The street view image is not downloadable through a traditional way, as we used to do in case of other web-based images, where we right-clicked on the image and chosen “Save image”.
+The street view image is not downloadable in a traditional way, as we used to do in case of other web-based images, where we right-clicked on the image and chosen “Save image”.
 In this event, a relevant tool is needed to get our 360 view.

 Firstly we should refer to the (former) iStreetView.com, which gives us an opportunity to find our panorama (location).

-In case of difficulties, which came out recently, is better to find your place in Google Maps Street View, then copy the link into this app and generate the Street View image ID as per in the picture below (Pic.
+In case of difficulties, which came out recently, it is better to find your place in Google Maps Street View, then copy the link into this app and generate the Street View image ID as per in the picture below (Pic.
 1).

 Finally, you should get an image like this below (Pic.
 2):